Ukraine ready to fight for the next three years, says Poland’s PM Tusk

 “The problem is that no one in Britain was [taken aback] by this.
 I was shocked, frankly speaking,” Mr Tusk said.
 “After information about it appeared in the British press, the reaction was like it was just an Arsenal-Liverpool football match.
 But if the Russians are ready and able to organise something like that, it means that they are ready and able to do anything.”

-Poland has remained a close ally to Ukraine during its three and a half year-long war with Russia, but even before then, Mr Tusk was a staunch critic of Putin when he was President of the European Council between 2014 and 2019.
+Poland has remained a close ally to Ukraine during its nearly four-year-long war with Russia, but even before then, Mr Tusk was a staunch critic of Putin when he was president of the European Council between 2014 and 2019.

 He said of Russia’s president: “Don’t believe that Putin is some kind of extraordinary personality or a magician, or magnetic, or charismatic.